 Does the opening of a free school hinder neighbouring schools' ability to recruit students into their main entry year group?
 As Table 5.1 sets out, we find neighbours experience, on average, a persistent decline in the number of pupils enrolling into their main entry year group once a free school opens nearby relative to our estimated counterfactual.
-As discussed in Appendix 5.2, we build up our models from a naïve approach, which essentially ignores the longitudinal dimension of our data, to one in which we take advantage of it, to deal with time-invariant unobserved differences between schools and school-invariant unobserved differences between schools and school-invariant treatment dynamics.
+As discussed in Appendix 5.2, we build up our models from a naïve approach, which essentially ignores the longitudinal dimension of our data, to one in which we take advantage of it, to deal with time-invariant unobserved differences between schools and school-invariant unobserved differences between years, as well as the timing of treatment to understand treatment dynamics.
 The first column of Table 5.1 reports findings from the naïve model, the second column includes school- and year-level fixed effects and the third column restricts the finds to our matched sample of schools.
 The final two columns report on the difference in differences (DiD) framework by phase.

-13 Our statistical tests exclude analysis where there was concern about parallel pre-trends and we report moderators when the samples were significantly different from one another during the post treatment period.
+Our statistical tests exclude analysis where there was concern about parallel pre-trends and we report moderators when the samples were significantly different from one another during the post treatment period.